mazpe/Faxsmile/readme.md

 ### 10-02-2016
 - Creating a Fax only selected Clients users are loaded
 - Editing a Fax the preselected User is Selected and only Clients Users loaded.
+- When creating a user selecting a fax_id sets him as a sender for that fax.

 ### 10-01-2016
 - Added API calls